worldbank/ietoolkit/README.md

 ### **Contributions**
 If you are not familiar with GitHub see the **Bug reports and feature requests** section above for a less technical but still very helpful way to contribute to **ietoolkit**.

 GitHub is a wonderful tool for collaboration on code.
 We appreciate contributions directly to the code and will of course give credit to anyone providing contributions that we merge to the master branch.
+If you have any questions on anything in this section, please do not hisitate to email kbjarkefur@worldbank.com.

+The Stata files on the `master` branch are the files most recently released on the SSC server.
+README, LICENSE and similar files are updated directly to `master` in between releases.
+Check out any of the `develop` branches (if there are any) if you want to see what future updates we are currently working on.

-Please make your "fork and pull requests" from the `master` branch unless you want to contribute to something that currently only exists in another branch.
-The Stata files on the `master` branch are the files most recently submitted to the SSC server.
-README, LICENSE and similar files are updated directly to `master`.
-All Stata files not published yet on SSC, or more recent versions of the Stata files then the version published on SSC, are found in `develop` branches.
+Please make your "fork and pull requests" from the `master` branch only if you wish to contribute to README, LICENSE or similar meta data files.
+If you wish to make contribution to any Stata file, then please **do not** use the `master` branch.
+If you wish to make a contribution to any Stata files that we have published at least once, then please fork from the `develop` branch.
+The `develop` branch include all minor edits we have made to already published commands since the last release that we will include in the next version released on the SSC server.

+All Stata commands we are working on that we have yet to release a first version of is found in the branches called `develop-NAME` where *NAME* corresponds to the working name of the command that is yet to be published.
+If you wish to contribute to any of those commands, then please fork from the branch of the command you want to contribute to, and only make edits to the .ado/.do and .sthlp that correspond to that command.
+If you want to make contributions to multiple commands yet to be released, then you will have to fork from multiple branches.

-Feel free to check out any of the `develop` branches (if there are any) to see what future updates we are currently working on.
-If you want to make a contribution by making a "fork and pull request" but are not exactly sure how to do so, feel free to send an email to kbjarkefur@worldbank.com.
+If you wish to make a contribution by making a "fork and pull request" but are not exactly sure how to do so, feel free to send an email to kbjarkefur@worldbank.com.

 ### **License**
 **ietoolkit** is developed under MIT license.
 See http://adampritchard.mit-license.org/ or see [the `LICENSE` file](https://github.com/worldbank/ietoolkit/blob/master/LICENSE) for details.